AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 **Review custom channel mapping for accuracy (1x/month)**

 During onboarding, you set up custom channel mapping for your online and offline marketing efforts.
-As your marketing strategy and use of Marketo Measure evolve, you'll want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.
+As your marketing strategy and use of Marketo Measure evolve, you will want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.

 Remember, [!DNL Marketo Measure] reprocesses your data when you edit mapping logic, so you won't be able to change these rules more than once every 7 days.